 Choose a tree in your yard or neighborhood then use your observation skills to complete your tree study.

-Creat your own field guide to observe and record the signs of the season.
+Create your own field guide to observe and record the signs of the seasons.

 Several activity sheets encouraging observation and exploration around your neighbourhood.

 Nature comes to life in the Spring.
 Making it a fantastic time to explore to natural world around you!
 This SPRINGO Scavenger Hunt can help you make observations using your senses (sight, hearing, smell, touch, and taste) and you can have fun learning a little Gaelic.

 Summer Nature Trail - Slighe-Nàduir an t-Samhraidh

 Summer is nature’s time to shine!
 Get out there and discover all the natural wonders around you.
 This Summer Nature Trail Scavenger Hunt was created to inspire you and help you on your journey.
 Plus, you can have fun learning a little Gaelic along the way.